Emmanuel Fernandez: 'I should be pushing for a first-team place right now'

-The time is now for Emmanuel Fernandez to stake claim for Peterborough United's first-team place
+The time is now for Emmanuel Fernandez to stake claim for a Peterborough United first-team place

-Centre-back Fernandez is one of a number of young players that have been handed an opportunity to impress in pre-season as Posh reset to go into the new League One with a fresh, younger squad.
+Centre-back Fernandez is one of a number of young players that have been handed an opportunity to impress in pre-season as Posh reset to go into the 2023-24 League One season with a fresh, younger squad.

-Fernandez has already made his debut for Posh but that was two seasons ago in the Championship, a 4-0 home defeat to Middlesbrough last April.
+Fernandez has already made his debut for Posh, but that was two seasons ago in the Championship, a 4-0 home defeat to Middlesbrough.

 He has since developed in the club’s academy and spent time on loan last campaign at Barnet.

-He is currently with the club at St George’s Park and played the second 45 minutes at Leicester as Posh beat the Championship side 2-1 in their latest friendly.
+He is currently with Posh at St George’s Park and played the second 45 minutes at Leicester as Posh beat the Championship side 2-1 in their latest friendly.

-"It gave us something to look at and aspire to get to, there press was very high, which made it very difficult, but I enjoyed the test.
+"It gave us something to look at and aspire to get to.
+Their press was very high, which made it very difficult, but I enjoyed the test.

 “The team kept the shape and we did well.
-When you have Frankie next to you it helps, he talks a lot.
+When you have Frankie Kent next to you it helps as he talks a lot.
 Joe Tomlinson on the left really helped as well.

-“I need to bring all my skills together and take all the advice of the coaches on and off the pitch, which helps me a lot.
+“I need to bring all my skills together and take all the advice of the coaches on and off the pitch.

 “Now is the time for me to really put my foot down and concentrate.”